-Mysterious, remote, and wild, the Baja Peninsula is for those looking to visit Mexico off the beaten path.
+Mysterious, remote, and wild, the Baja Peninsula, Mexico is for those looking to visit Mexico off the beaten path.
 The earth’s second-longest peninsula starts from the border of California and extends south, dotted with stunning vistas of the Pacific, mountains, and blue skies.

-At night in the countryside beyond, the sky sparkles with stars that look like diamonds hanging over the cacti, some more than 500 years old.
+At night in the Baja Peninsula countryside, the sky sparkles with stars that look like diamonds hanging over the cacti, some more than 500 years old.
 Dive in the Sea of Cortez and watch the grey whale mothers and calves migration.
 Whale sharks glide through the hazy waters while dolphins jump through the surf and parrot fish swim by.
-This is one of the most diverse bodies of water on the planet, with over 900 species of fish.
+This is one of the most diverse bodies of water on the planet, with more than 900 species of fish.
 Jacques Cousteau famously called it the “world’s aquarium.”
-Birds like herons and pelicans fly over the mangroves and sand dunes.
-Tranquil inlets surrounded with copper-hued mountains, free from the bustle of resorts, can be found in Balandra Bay.
-Designated a protected area by the Mexican government in 2012, the waters are crystal clear, perfect for snorkeling.
+Designated a protected area by the Mexican government in 2012, the waters are crystal clear and perfect for snorkeling.

 On land, Sierra de San Francisco is a UNESCO World Heritage Site with hundreds of vivid ancient cave paintings in red, black, and white depicting bighorn sheep, pumas, and deer.